gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 ## Congratulations

-You have now successfully created your first microservice using WildFly Swarm and implemented a basic RESTful API on top of the Inventory database.
-Most of the code is the same as was found in the monolith, demonstrating how easy it is to migrate existing monolithic Java EE applications to microservices using WildFly Swarm.
+You have now successfully created your first microservice using Thorntail (ex-WildFly Swarm) and implemented a basic RESTful API on top of the Inventory database.
+Most of the code is the same as was found in the monolith, demonstrating how easy it is to migrate existing monolithic Java EE applications to microservices using Thorntail (ex-WildFly Swarm).

 In next steps of this scenario we will deploy our application to OpenShift Container Platform and then start adding additional features to take care of various aspects of cloud native microservice development.